 Identifying and managing invasive species (pictured above) is not hard.
 Follow the tips below.

 Oriental Bittersweet has attractively colored fruit.
 As a result, it is eaten by mammals and birds, which excrete the seeds to different locations.
 Early detection is essential for successful conservation efforts.
-To reduce further growth and dispersal, above-ground vegetation is cut and the stump smothered.
+To reduce further growth and dispersal, above-ground vegetation killed.

 Japanese Knotweed is an herbaceous perennial plant, meaning it dies back into the ground for winter before sprouting anew in the spring.
 It can grow between 3 feet and 8 feet tall on average with a bushy appearance.
 Its leaves are a medium green color, and it sports small white-green flowers in the late summer.
 The stems are knotted, bamboo-like.
 The roots are rhizomal and will easily spread.
 Severe infestations will require repeated attacks throughout the year.
-Smother in Spring, cut throughout the summer, dig any time, especially just before using the smothering technique.
 Beware that clippings can spread the plant -- dispose of them with care.

 Garlic Mustard sends up a basal rosette of leaves in its first year.
 The leaves at this stage are roundish or kidney-shaped, with scalloped edges.
 The petioles (leaf steams) are often purple-tinged.
 When crushed, the leaves emit a distinct garlicy smell.
 In its second year, garlic mustard sends up a flower stalk, flowers typically appear in early May.
 The leaves become more triangular as they move up the stalk.
 The flower buds and flowers have a spicy, horseradish taste.
 When fully grown, garlic mustard can reach 2 or 3 feet.
 Garlic mustard starts going to seed around mid-May.
 As the plant flowers, seed pods form on the stem beneath.
 The seed pods are about 2 inches long and thin.
 They hold small black seeds, which have a spicy, horseradish taste.
-Control by cutting, weed-whacking before mid-May seeds form, then smother the roots with area covers.
+Control by weed-whacking before mid-May seeds form.